Kickflip/kickflip-ios-example/README.md

 If you would like to make modifications to the core SDK, you can integrate the SDK as a submodule as well (check the `Podfile` for more info).

+## KFSecrets.h

+You'll need to sign up and grab API keys from http://kickflip.io and put them in this file.

 ## License

 Apache 2.0